aragostinho/ContentTools/README.md

 ```

 #### Paginate filter
-A class with two main properties that possibiliy paginate contents.
+A class with two main properties that possibiliy paginate data.
-*Limit* to define how many records should be return and *Offset* a number of records to skype
+*Limit* to define how many contents should be returned and *Offset* a number of contents to skip.
 ```
 public int Limit { get; set; }
 public int Offset { get; set; }